The 2022 Medicare open enrollment period begins in a few days. This annual enrollment period runs from October 15 through December 7.

 During this open enrollment period, you can make as many changes to your coverage as you want.
-Whatever your election is on December 7 is what will take effect on January 1.
+The coverage choices you make by December 7 will take effect on January 1, 2023.

 Your options during open enrollment include:

-- Switching from your current Medicare Advantage plan to a different one
+- Switching from Medicare Advantage to Original Medicare

-- Enrolling in Medicare Part D (if you didn’t when you first became eligible for Medicare) – but if you haven’t maintained other acceptable coverage, you may pay a late enrollment penalty.
+- Enrolling in Medicare Part D drug coverage (if you didn’t when you first became eligible for Medicare).
+Note that if you haven’t maintained other acceptable coverage, you may have to pay a late enrollment penalty.

-Here’s what you can’t do during open enrollment:
+Here’s what you can’t do during Medicare open enrollment:

 - Enroll in a Medigap plan

-- Enroll in Medicare if you didn’t do so already when you were first eligible.
-Instead, you can enroll during the Medicare general enrollment period between January 1 and March 31, for which the coverage will take effect on July 1
+- Enroll in Medicare if you didn’t do so during your Initial Enrollment Period.
+Instead, you can enroll during the Medicare general enrollment period between January 1 and March 31.
+Plans chosen during this period will take effect on July 1.

 Medicare Advantage has its own open enrollment period that runs from January 1 to March 31.
 Here’s what you will be able to do during this time: